fmor5954/MobilePay-PoS-v10/docs/self_certification.md

 ## Selection Step
 In the second step the Integrator selects which major features to certify.
 There are the following major features in MobilePay PoS API v10:
-* Onboarding - The neccesary proces of creating a Point-of-Sale on the MobilePay backend.
+* Onboarding - The mandatory proces of creating a Point-of-Sale on the MobilePay backend.
 * Payments - Certification in sections of the API neccesary for doing a simple payment.
 * Prepared Payments - Certification in sections of the API neccesary for doing a prepared payment.
 * Payments With Restrictions - Certification in sections of the API neccesary for handling restrictions to payments.